Workforce Innovation and Opportunity Act FAQs

-According to the WIOA Joint Final Rule Section 678.415, program responsibility lies with the grant recipient and any local administrative entities, but does not extend to local entity’s Memorandumss or subcontractors.
-This means it’s the local administrative entity’s responsibility to sign and negotiate the Memorandum of Understanding (MOU) and infrastructure funding agreement (IFA).
-This responsibility cannot be delegated to the local entity’s subrecipient or subcontractor.
-If a subrecipient or subcontractor of the local entity has a physical presence in an America’s Job Center of CaliforniaSM (AJCC) location then the local administrative entity is considered colocated and must pay its proportionate share of infrastructure costs.
-It is up to the local administrative entity and their subcontractor to determine how the proportionate share of the IFA is paid – either directly by the entity or by funds allocated to their subcontractor.
+If a subrecipient or subcontractor of the local administrative entity has a physical presence in an America’s Job Center of CaliforniaSM (AJCC) location, then the subrecipients or is considered colocated and must pay its proportionate share of infrastructure costs.
+It is up to the local administrative entity and their subrecipients or subcontractors to determine how the proportionate share of the Infrastructure Funding Agreement (IFA) is paid – either directly by the administrative entity or by funds allocated to their contract providers, subrecipients or subcontractors.

-No. The Local Workforce Development Board and its partners should continue negotiations and determine a cost allocation methodology that is agreeable to all partners regardless of the AJCC’s ultimate location.
-Specific partner contributions will have to be determined after the selection of the new AJCC location but negotiations and agreement on an appropriate cost allocation methodology determinations should not be put on hold.
+No. The Local Board and its partners should continue negotiations and determine a cost allocation that is agreeable to all partners regardless of the AJCC’s final location.
+Specific partner contributions will have to be determined after the selection of the new AJCC location but negotiations and agreement on an appropriate cost allocation should not be put on hold.

 Yes.
-If a partner operates multiple programs they have two negotiation options.
-They can either segment the various program’s responsibilities as individual program parts of the Memorandum of Understanding, or they can represent all their programs as a whole, and make whatever internal determinations they need to make to finance the various parts as one lump sum.
-Under the latter option, the infrastructure funding agreement will show the entity (noting the partner programs under it) as the one obligated to share and pay.
+If a partner operates multiple programs they have two options.
+They can either segment the various program s responsibilities as individual program parts of the Memorandum of Understanding (MOU), or the partner can represent all their programs as a whole, and make necessary internal decisions to finance the various parts as one lump sum.
+Under the second option, the I nfrastructure F unding A greement (IFA) will show the entity (noting the partner programs under it) as the one obligated to share and pay.

-Example: The Employment Development Department (EDD) may operate Title III Wagner-Peyser, Trade Adjustment Assistance Act, and Jobs for Veterans’ State Grants programs within an America’s Job Center of CaliforniaSM (AJCC) location and/or network.
-As the administrative entity for all of these programs, the EDD could negotiate, sign, and pay a lump sum for all of these partner programs that are located within that AJCC center and/or network.
-The EDD would then internally allocate individual program costs as determined appropriate.
+Example: We may operate Title III Wagner-Peyser, Trade Adjustment Assistance Act, and Jobs for Veterans’ State Grants programs within an America’s Job Center of CaliforniaSM (AJCC) location and/or network.
+As the administrative entity for all of these programs, we could negotiate, sign, and pay a lump sum for all of these partner programs that are located within that AJCC center and/or network.
+We would then internally allocate individual program costs as needed.